eureka-archive/component-application/README.md

-# component-application
+# Application Component

-PHP Application component (for Eureka Framework)
+Entry point for all application in Eureka-Framework